-- Our latest research follows on from a prior analysis in 2016, when we found that most asset management firms do not use transparent language.
+- Our latest research follows from a prior analysis in 2016 when we found that most asset management firms do not use transparent language.

-- Most striking of our findings is that the industry still appears to be unable/unwilling to make content more transparent.
+- The most striking of our findings is that the industry still appears to be unable/unwilling to make content more transparent.

-- And this despite GDPR, privacy issues, a trend towards “client first” policy as a differentiator etc.
+- And this is despite GDPR, privacy issues, a trend towards “client first” policy as a differentiator, etc.

 - This is an easy-to-fix issue.
 The language of financial services is too important for society.
 We all deserve much better.
 And it really isn’t that hard to do.